kitesi/scoped-sort/README.md

 This command is exposed by the command `scoped-sort.sort`.

-To use this, first select the text you want to sort, go to your command pallete (usually `ctrl+shift+p`), type 'scoped sort', and select the command.
+To use this, first select the text you want to sort, or don't and it'll sort the entire document.
+Next go to your command pallete
+(usually `ctrl+shift+p`), type 'scoped sort', and select the command.
 It will then give you a prompt that allows for arguments.